SergeyFM/LingQWordsExport/README.md

 Will export all your words from LingQ https://lingq.com to a tab-separated UTF-8 text file.

+THE APP IS UNDER ACTIVE DEVELOPMENT RIGHT NOW, EVERYTHING'S PROVIDED AS IS...

 I bring to your attention a program for importing words from LingQ.
 Unfortunately, LingQ keeps words case-insensitive.
 Therefore, I added a case correction function to the program -